klukaszek/CIS4820-Sprite-Fight/README.md

 Unfortunately I could not get a WebGL build of the game working on itch.io due to a bug caused by Unity's Post Processing Package failing to locate a compute shader kernel.

-I plan on continuing to explore Unity to explore realtime rendering applications since this is what I am currently interested in.
+I plan on continuing to work with Unity to explore realtime rendering applications since this is what I am currently interested in.

 The next thing I plan on learning is proceduralism in Unity or maybe implementing a Ray Marcher to compare the Unity Rendering Pipeline to my own Ray Marcher.